canopyclimate/golive/readme.md

 > **Warning**
 > GoLive is very much **alpha software**.
 We are just starting to use it in production at [Canopy](https://canopyclimate.com), and are confident that many of the assumptions we made in its initial design will be invalidated in the cold, hard light of reality.
 The surface API may change under you; however, the core ideas are here to stay.

 GoLive is a library for building LiveViews in Go.
-The LiveView pattern, [as popularized in Elixir’s Phoenix framework](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html), shifts your UI’s state management and event handling to the server, calculating minimal diffs¹ to drive updates in your HTML over websockets.
+The LiveView pattern, [as popularized in Elixir’s Phoenix framework](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html), shifts your UI’s state management and event handling to the server, calculating minimal diffs¹ to drive updates in your HTML over WebSockets.

 While we encourage reading the first few paragraphs of the linked Elixir docs as that library is mature and well-documented, here is a short list of advantages to this pattern:

 1. Because logic shifts to the server you are no longer reasoning about your web app in terms of a backend, frontend, and connective API tissue: it’s all backend.
 This means, for example, that it’s perfectly valid to query your database while handling button clicks—no request handling, hooks, or other indirection needed.
 2. GoLive (like all flavors of LiveView) includes API for triggering state changes from elsewhere in your server.
 This allows for live-updating views driven by, say, a Kafka queue, using the exact same API as the rest of your UI and with no additional boilerplate.
-3. The server will initially render a static version of your UI, serve it, and then _mount_ that UI by connecting to it via websocket.
+3. The server will initially render a static version of your UI, serve it, and then _mount_ that UI by connecting to it via WebSocket.
 This means initial page loads are very fast.
 4. Many LiveView apps involve little to no JavaScript; however, if you so desire you can always use the [escape hatches](https://hexdocs.pm/phoenix_live_view/js-interop.html) that the LiveView JavaScript client provides—we use the same client as Phoenix.

 It’s also worth saying what GoLive is not: unlike Phoenix, GoLive does not endeavor to encompass everything you might need to build a web app.
 We have tried to hew to Go’s philosophy of smaller component libraries over huge monolithic frameworks.
 GoLive lets you bring your own `http.Handler`, styling libraries, intra-app communication patterns, etc.